LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Method

 \paragraph{Reconstructing meshes from loops} All shapes depicted in the figures in our current work are obtained via Poisson reconstruction~\cite{kazhdan2006poisson}, which we found to be the most reliable method for producing shapes that respect the loop hierarchies and the surface they represent.

 \paragraph{Loop-based post-processing heuristics} The interpretability of the loop representation allows employing loop-based post-processing heuristics to obtain better reconstructions from the raw sequence data.
-To obtain the necessary normals for Poisson reconstruction, we estimate each loop vertex's normal based on the boundary conditions and line-of-sight (\cref{fig:normal-estimation}).
-Loops contained within a larger loop in the same plane (representing inner surfaces), can be assigned inwards-facing normals by testing containment of points within the larger contour.
+To obtain the necessary normals for Poisson reconstruction, we estimate each loop vertex's normal based on the boundary conditions and line-of-sight.
+Loops contained within a larger loop in the same plane (representing inner surfaces), can be assigned inwards-facing normals by testing containment of points within the larger contour; this allows us to reconstruct shapes with inner surfaces such as cups and hollow vessels (see \cref{fig:normal-estimation}, right).
+Although such loop-estimated normals will differ from the ground truth surface normals, in practice, Poisson reconstruction robustly reconstructs the underlying surface.

 To prevent holes in the reconstruction from an oriented point cloud, we also sample points in the area enclosed by the top and bottom loops; these points' normals are set to be the same as the plane normal (for the topmost loop) or its negative (for the bottom loop).
 These patches of points form the top and bottom cap (or left and right, if the slice plane axis is horizontal) of each shape when reconstructed.